Preparing for a Productive Parent-Teacher Conference

 - Schedule a follow-up conference and decide on the best way to stay in touch (phone, email, or letters sent to the home).

 A good way to promote a continuing relationship with the teacher is to say “thank you” with a note, email, or telephone call.
 Keeping in touch with the teacher, even when things are going well, can help the child do better in school.
-When a child knows parents and teachers are regularly working together, the child will see that education is a high priority requiring commitment and effort.
+When a child knows parents and teachers regularly work together, the child will see that education is a high priority requiring commitment and effort.

-by Ted Villaire (edited by the Boston Public Schools)
+(edited by Boston Public Schools)

 Reprinted with permission from the National PTA, pta.org